arcus/education_modules/quality_assurance.md

 # Quality Assurance for modules

 When a module creator is ready to request that their module be included, they will create a Pull Request (PR).
 This begins the work of quality assurance.
 As someone who is reviewing the modules created by others, it's important to have use a consistent method for evaluating content.
+This work is exacting and can be tedious.
+It's probably worthwhile to look at other QA issues that have successfully been closed to see a bit more information about the level of detail other reviewers provide.

 ## Step 1: Create an Issue